mmp/pbrt-v4/README.md

-To denoise images using the OptiX denoiser, set the scene's "Film" type to be "gbuffer" when rendering and use EXR for the image format; a "deep" image will be generated with auxilary channels like albedo and normal that are useful for the denoiser.
+To denoise images using the OptiX denoiser, set the scene's "Film" type to be "gbuffer" when rendering and use EXR for the image format; a "deep" image will be generated with auxiliary channels like albedo and normal that are useful for the denoiser.
 The resulting EXR can be denoised using
 ```bash
 $ imgtool denoise-optix noisy.exr --outfile denoised.exr